pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-06-21-butternut.markdown

 - Flip over and let cool until you can safely handle it, about 5 minutes
 - <img src='/assets/Food/Sweet Spreads/Butternut/butternut-5.jpg' alt='' class='instruction-image'>

-- Place the entire squash (skins included!) into a <a href='https://amzn.to/4q0AUjI'>food processor</a>, and blend for a few minutes to form your puree
+- Place the entire squash (skins included!) into a <a href='https://amzn.to/4q0AUjI'>food processor</a> with salt, and blend for a few minutes to form your puree
 Notes:
 - You can also turn this into mashed <a href='/misc/veggies#butternut-squash'>butternut squash</a>.
 Season to taste with garlic powder, onion powder, black pepper, salt, paprika, and parsley
 ---